mmicire/nyt2png/README.md

 ***

 ## Configure the Web server for the New York Times page
-We need to get the web server up and running for the NY Times page.
+We need to get the web server up and running for the New York Times page.

 First install the tools
 ```